A new approach to evaluating Malmsten's integral and related integrals: Introduction

 We extend \eqref{he2r} to all natural powers of $\sech{x}$ as follows:

-where $n \in \mathbb{N}:=\{1,2,3,\ldots\}$, and again the integrals \eqref{he1r} can be deduced one from another by the substitutions $x \mapsto \frac{1}{x}$, $x \mapsto -\ln{x}$, and $x \mapsto \arctan{x}$.
+where $n \in \mathbb{N}:=\{1,2,3,\ldots\}$.
 Blagouchine's method for evaluating \eqref{he1r} is entirely based on the knowledge of contour integration \cite[\S3.4.1]{bib1}, while the method for evaluating \eqref{he1r} in this work involves the use of the Lerch transcendent and the Hurwitz zeta function.
 To prove Vardi's result elementarily, we evaluate \eqref{he2r} with $\ln{x}$ replaced with $\ln{(x^2 + a^2)}$ for real values of $a$.
 The latter integral yields \eqref{he2r} at $a=0$.
 Subsequently, we use, for the first time, an integral found in V\u{a}lean \cite[\S 3.40]{bib9} to derive $\Delta_2$.
-We derive, by the use of two other related integral sequences, a reduction formula for \eqref{he1r} as a double integral.
+We derive, by the use of two other related integral sequences, a reduction formula for \eqref{he1r} in terms of a double integral.
 And by the means of Ripon's generalization of the $\ln$-$\ln$ form of $\Delta_n$ \cite[(2.1)]{bib16}, we provide a generalization of \eqref{he1r}.\\